-- 1. You do not pay taxes on your contributions. - 2.
-Withdrawals from your HSA are tax-free as long as they are used to pay for qualified medical expenses.\ - 3.
-Your earnings on investments are tax-free.
+- 1. You do not pay federal income taxes on your contributions. - 2.
+Withdrawals from your HSA are not subject to federal income tax as long as they are used to pay for qualified medical expenses. - 3.
+Your earnings on investments are not subject to federal income tax.
 (Note that certain restrictions, such as minimum balance requirements, may apply to investment options.)

-\If you withdraw money for any reason other than to pay for qualified medical expenses, you will pay taxes and an IRS penalty (currently 20%) on the amount of the withdrawal.
+If you withdraw money for any reason other than to pay for qualified medical expenses, you will pay taxes and an IRS penalty (currently 20%) on the amount of the withdrawal.
 The IRS penalty does not apply if you are age 65 or older, disabled, or if you have died and your HSA is being used by your spouse who is age 65 or older.
 (Spouses under age 65 must use HSA funds for qualified medical expenses or pay a penalty.)
 If you die and your beneficiary is not your spouse, the account ceases to be an HSA and accumulated funds will be fully taxable to the beneficiary.